Turks and Caicos Islands: Population by island

+Structure of the population

 Language

-The official language of the islands is English, but the population also speaks Turks and Caicos Islands Creole, which is similar to Bahamian Creole.
+The official language of the islands is English, but the population also speaks Turks and Caicos Islands Creole.
 Due to its proximity to Cuba and Hispaniola, large Haitian Creole and Spanish-speaking communities have developed in the territory due to immigration, both legal and illegal, from Haitian Creole-speaking Haiti and from Spanish-speaking Cuba and Dominican Republic.

 Religion

 86% of the population of Turks and Caicos are Christian (Baptists 35.8%, Church of God 11.7%, Roman Catholics 11.4%, Anglicans 10%, Methodists 9.3%, Seventh-day Adventists 6%, Jehovah's Witnesses 1.8%), with other faiths making up the remaining 14%.

 Catholics are served by the Mission Sui Iuris for Turks and Caicos, which was erected in 1984 with territory taken from the then Diocese of Nassau.

 Culture

 The Turks and Caicos Islands are perhaps best known musically for ripsaw music, a genre which originated on the islands.
 The Turks and Caicos Islands are known for their annual Music and Cultural Festival showcasing many local talents and other dynamic performances by many music celebrities from around the Caribbean and United States.

-Women continue traditional crafts of using a straw to make baskets and hats on the larger Caicos islands.
+Women continue traditional crafts of using straw to make baskets and hats on the larger Caicos islands.
 It is possible that this continued tradition is related to the liberated Africans who joined the population directly from Africa in the 1830s and 1841 from shipwrecked slavers; they brought cultural craft skills with them.

 The island's most popular sports are fishing, sailing, football (soccer) and cricket (which is the national sport).

 Turks and Caicos cuisine is based primarily around seafood, especially conch.
 Two common local dishes are conch fritters and conch salad.